IvanFromOdesa/IvanFromOdesa/README.md

 <div align="center">

- 🔭 Bachelor's degree at Software Engineering
+ 🔭 Bachelor's degree in Software Engineering

  🌱 Experience as Fullstack dev in InsurTech field